 Your initial consultation

 Our first priority during the Covid-19 outbreak has been to ensure that we continue to provide first class support to our clients.
-We are able to hold your initial consultation over telephone, Skype, or facetime, and can advise you around any concerns you may have about your child’s living arrangements during this time.
+We are able to hold your initial consultation over telephone or video call and can advise you around any concerns you may have about your child’s living arrangements during this time.